집합론

-In this article, we explore examples of equivalence relations that arise in various contexts.
+In this post, we examine examples of equivalence relations that appear in various contexts.

-In the previous article, we saw that from an equivalence relation \((R,A,A)\), a canonical function \(p:A\rightarrow A/R\) is well-defined.
-The converse also holds: given any function, we can use it to construct an equivalence relation.
+In the previous post, we saw that from an equivalence relation \((R,A,A)\), the canonical function \(p:A\rightarrow A/R\) is well defined; the converse also holds.
+That is, given any function, we can use it to construct an equivalence relation.

 Proof

-Definition 2 The equivalence relation defined in the previous proposition is called the equivalence relation defined by \(f\).
+Definition 2 The equivalence relation defined in the above proposition is called the equivalence relation defined by \(f\).

-For an equivalence relation \((R,A,A)\) and the induced \(p:A\rightarrow A/R\), we can verify that the equivalence relation \(R\) is exactly the same as the equivalence relation obtained by applying Definition 2 to \(p\).
+For an equivalence relation \((R,A,A)\) and the induced \(p:A\rightarrow A/R\), one can verify that the equivalence relation \(R\) is exactly the same as the equivalence relation obtained by applying Definition 2 to \(p\).

 For example, the unary relation